fuzz/etcdon/README.md

 etcdon backups have three primary components:
-1. Cron jobs that run as the postgres user hourly generating compressed database backups and daily cleaning up all but the 25 most recent
+1. Cron jobs that run as the postgres user hourly generating compressed database backups and daily cleaning up all but the three most recent
 1. `don` scripts that, among other things, gather files from the server to be backed up on your local machine or maybe a backup server or a trusted friend's server--additional documentation is below